 - Next, with your arms behind you, roll your hamstring.
 Start with the back of your thigh from the bottom of your buttocks to your knee.

 - Now, focus on your abdominal muscles during this exercise.
 Keep your core engaged and your back straight.

 - Then, continue slowly rolling for 30 seconds to 2 minutes in total.

 Not only can foam rollers help with tight hamstrings, but they can also help relieve back pain!
 Plus, loosen various muscles in your body, including your glutes, calves, and quads.

-If you continue to encounter tight hamstrings, it’s important to speak to a specialist.
-Call 888-409-8006 to speak with a specialist.
+If you continue to encounter tight hamstrings, it’s crucial to speak to a specialist.
+So, call us at 888-409-8006 to speak with a specialist.